Dance Hall Racket (February 20, 1953)

 Directed by Phil Tucker

-Written by Lenny Bruce.
+Written by Lenny Bruce

 Free Download of the old movie Dance Hall Racket

-Dance-Hall-Racket-1953.mp4 (414mb - 720x526)
+Dance-Hall-Racket-1953.mp4 (498mb - 720x526)

-Dance-Hall-Racket-1953-720p.mp4 (1gb - 986x720)
+Dance-Hall-Racket-1953-720p.mp4 (1.1gb - 986x720)

-This is a bad movie . . . the acting is atrocious, the dialogue is dumb, and the plot is juvenile.
+This is a bad movie . . . the acting is atrocious, the dialogue is dumb, and the plot is shallow.
 Are there any good reasons to watch this movie then?
 You bet your sweet bippy!
 Every movie is a grand stew - a blend of different people, ideas and motivations, putting themselves on film for all to watch and evaluate.

-Lenny Bruce, became famous for using very raw language filled with swear words in his comedy routines.
-After being arrested in 1964 in New York during his comedy routine for swearing in public during a nightclub performance he spent several months in prison.
-When the prosecuting attorney read some quotes from his act into the court record, Lenny pleaded with the judge to allow him to perform the act for the court so that they could understand the comedy context of the words, but the three judge panel refused and Lenny was convicted and sentenced to prison.
+Lenny Bruce became famous in the early 1960’s for using very raw language filled with swear words in his comedy routines.
+After being arrested in 1964 in New York during his comedy routine for using more than one hundred swear words in his nightclub comedy act, he spent several months in prison.
+When the prosecuting attorney at his trial read some quotes from his act into the court record, Lenny pleaded with the judges to allow him to perform some of the act for the court so that they could understand the comedy context of the words, but the three-judge panel refused, and Lenny was convicted and sentenced to prison.

-Victor Papas with Honey Bruce Friedman
+Honey Bruce Friedman